 His career spans FTSE 100 companies to start-ups including nine years at UBM’scommunications arm, PR Newswire, where he was responsible for the company’s core product in the UK, Europe, Middle East and Africa.
 He has recently returned from a two-year stint in Sydney where he worked with media intelligence companies to develop strategies to expand their presence in Southeast Asia.

 Scott contributed a chapter to My PRstack: A practical guide to modern PR tools and workflow(Blurb, June 2015).

-He is community manager for #PRredefined, an international initiative stimulating debate and leading new thinking about the theory and practice of public relations – ultimately changing how ‘public relations’ is defined and delivered.
+He was the community manager for #PRredefined, an international initiative stimulating debate and leading new thinking about the theory and practice of public relations – ultimately changing how ‘public relations’ is defined and delivered.

 Scott is also one of a handful of ‘Extraordinary Voices‘ at Open for business, a site founded by Forbes Top 10 Social Media Power Influencer and an Inc. Top 100 Leadership and Management Expert Ted Coiné.

 Scott blends strategic vision with operational and tactical know-how.
 He is a member of the Public Relations Consultants Association (MPRCA) and an accredited change management Prosci® practitioner .
 He holds an MBA and journalism qualifications.

 Humility notice: This biography has been written in the third person for the benefit of the good folk at Google and not purely to stroke the ego of its subject.